 Unfortunately, it looks as though entertainment venues will be some of the last to shed their restrictions.
 Setting expectations about what to expect after Covid vaccinations, Dr Jon Hobson from Healthwork says, "There are likely to be some restrictions on this type of activity until infection rates are very low.
 But see above.
 Rapid testing may also provide a way in which these events can restart.”

-Gareth Palmer, owner of luxury catering specialists, Vanilla Bean, concurs.
-“I definitely feel that it’s private events that will bounce back first, with all the postponed family celebrations and weddings, but corporate events will closely follow.”
+Gareth Palmer, owner of luxury catering specialists, Vanilla Bean (opens in new tab), concurs.
+"I definitely feel that it's private events that will bounce back first, with all the postponed family celebrations and weddings, but corporate events will closely follow."

 "The events industry is full of passionate, driven professionals who are used to building events from a blank canvas in a matter of days so their rebuild/recovery of businesses will also happen quickly."